top of page

 Add the tamarind, jaggery, turmeric, salt and water and bring to a simmer.
 The curry will begin to thicken again in about 2-3 minutes.

-Serve hot with rice or sanna breads.
+Serve hot with rice or sanna bread.

 • Facebook